zyazyaG/Kings_County_Home_Price_Analysis/README.md

 ### 1. Business Understanding

 Start by reading this document, and making sure that you understand the kinds of questions being asked.
 In order to narrow your focus, you will likely want to make some design choices about your specific audience, rather than addressing all of the "many people" mentioned in the background section.
 Do you want to emphasize affordability, investment, or something else?
 This framing will help you choose which stakeholder claims to address.

 Three things to be sure you establish during this phase are:

 1. **Objectives:** what questions are you trying to answer, and for whom?
 2. **Project plan:** you may want to establish more formal project management practices, such as daily stand-ups or using a Trello board, to plan the time you have remaining.
-Regardless you should determine the division of labor, communication expectations, and timeline.
+Regardless, you should determine the division of labor, communication expectations, and timeline.
 3. **Success criteria:** what does a successful project look like?
 How will you know when you have achieved it?

 ### 2. Data Understanding

 Write a script to download the data (or instructions for future users on how to manually download it), and explore it.
 Do you understand what the columns mean?
 How do the three data tables relate to each other?
 How will you select the subset of relevant data?
 What kind of data cleaning is required?

 It may be useful to generate visualizations of the data during this phase.

 ### 3. Data Preparation

 Through SQL and Pandas, perform any necessary data cleaning and develop a query that pulls in all relevant data for analysis in a linear regression model, including any merging of tables.
 Be sure to document any data that you choose to drop or otherwise exclude.
 This is also the phase to consider any feature scaling or one-hot encoding required to feed the data into a linear regression model.

 ### 4. Modeling

-Your goal here is not to build just one model, it is to build many models and choose the best one.
-In this case (which is different from future machine learning models), your goal is to gain additional insight into the housing sales data from 2018 in King County, not to build a generalizable model that can make predictions about unseen data.
+Your goal here is not to build just one model; it is to build many models and then choose the best one.
+In this case (which is different from future machine learning models), your goal is to gain additional insight into the housing sales data from 2018 in King County, as opposed to building a generalizable model that can make predictions about unseen data.

-Because of this framing, a higher R<sup>2</sup> is ideal, but you can only aim for a higher R<sup>2</sup> so long as you can demonstrate that you are not violating the assumptions of a linear regression.
+Because of this framing, a higher R<sup>2</sup> is ideal, but you should not focus on attaining a higher R<sup>2</sup> so long as you have gross violations of the assumptions of a linear regression.
 These assumptions should be your focus both when selecting features and when assessing the quality of your model.
-Even with a relatively low R<sup>2</sup>, you can be confident that the coefficients and p-values you find are valid if you make sure you are not violating the assumptions.
+Even with a relatively low R<sup>2</sup>, coefficients and p-values will be valid and meaningful if there are no violations of the assumptions.

 This framing has some implications for your process.
-For example, you do not want to perform a train-test split or have some other form of hold-out data, you want all of your data to go into getting the best possible coefficients.
+For example, you do not want to perform a train-test split or have some other form of hold-out data; you want all of your data to go into getting the best possible coefficients.
 There is also no single number you can reference to demonstrate that you have the best possible model; in this way causal inference is more of an art, whereas machine learning is more of a science.
 You can use as many features as you want, but every step of the way you need to check the assumptions, not just check whether R<sup>2</sup> has improved.
+Because R<sup>2</sup> can only go up when you add more features, you may want to consult the adjusted R<sup>2</sup> metric as well.

 ### 5. Evaluation

-Based on all of your modeling work, choose your best model, and report what it says about your research questions.
+Based on all of your modeling work, choose your best model and report what it says about your research questions.
 An example finding you might report is: "For every increase of 1 `<x variable>`, the housing price increases by `<amount>`, all else being equal".
 Consider what types of visualizations would help to communicate the scale and direction of these findings.

 ### 6. Deployment